samuelaguilera/fresh-forms-for-gravity/readme.txt

 == Changelog ==

+= 1.3.14 =

+* Added support to exclude pages with a form from W3TC minify JS feature (files and inline).
+W3TC minifies inline JS as part of the HTML minify, so this affects also to HTML minification for form pages.
+* Added gform.initializeOnLoaded to the list of inline scripts string matches.
+Thanks to Richard Wawrzyniak for pointing it.

 = 1.3.12 =

 * Added support to prevent issues with Hummingbird Asset Optimization breaking JS based features.